Service Delivery Options for Special Needs Students

 Service Delivery Providers

 There is a wealth of expertise available to San Juan's schools.
-The special education department offers the services of the following specialists to all school sites, even those without specific programs, through the districts's Mentor program.
+The special education department offers the services of the following specialists to all school sites, even those without specific programs, through the district's Mentor program.
 Your program specialist can give you additional information.

 The RSP teacher is assigned to one or more schools, and serves students whose learning needs can be met in the regular program, with modification and support.
 RSP teachers collaborate/team-teach in regular education classes, direct learning centers and teach special education classes.
 They also serve on Student Study Teams, and provide curricular and instructional support to the staff.